Skip to main content

 Georgia Dog Bite Laws at a Glance

-While reading the actual text of a statute is important, it can also be helpful to read an overview of the law.
+If you’re going to be involved in a dog bite case, it’s crucial to understand the pertinent laws.
 In the following table, you can find a quick overview of dog bite laws in Georgia as well as links to relevant statutes.

 Georgia Code:

-• Title 51, Chapter 2, Section 51-2-7 (Liability of Owner or Keeper of Vicious or Dangerous Animal for Injuries Caused by Animal)
+• Title 51, Chapter 2, Article 7 Section 51-2-7 (Liability of Owner or Keeper of Vicious or Dangerous Animal for Injuries Caused by Animal)

-A dog owner may be liable for damages if they own/keep a vicious or dangerous dog* and carelessly manage the dog so that it causes injury to another person (whose actions did not provoke the animal).
+A dog owner may be liable for damages if they own or keep a vicious or dangerous dog and carelessly manage the dog so that it causes injury to another person whose actions did not provoke the animal.

-*In proving "vicious propensity," the plaintiff can simply show that the dog was required to be at heel or on a leash as per a city or county ordinance.
+In proving "vicious propensity," the plaintiff can simply show that the dog was required to be on a leash or at heel as per a city or county ordinance.

 Situations When a Dog Will Not Be Classified as Dangerous